-Symptom Possible Cause How to Fix It A) One or more top harness stick collapses; it assumes a diagonal angle and one leg of the harness cable from which it is suspended goes slack.
+Symptom Possible Cause How to Fix it A.) One or more top harness stick collapses; it assumes a diagonal angle and one leg of the harness cable from which it is suspended goes slack.
 1.)
-Your heddles are bunched together towards the center of the harness or on one side only.
+Your heddles are bunched together towards the cen- ter of the harness or on one side only.
 This is a problem because the heddles are part of the harness structure.
-Move a few heddles to each end of your harness sticks; just to the inside of the harness wires that connect the top and bottom sticks.
+Move a few heddles to each end of your harness sticks; just to the inside of the harness wires that con- nect the top and bottom sticks.
 That way your harnesses will be balanced.
 2.)
-The harness cable supporting the shaft has come out of its pulleys at the top of the loom Trace the cable back through it pulleys in the Harness Pulley Support and make sure that the cable is properly seated.
+The harness cable sup- porting the shaft has come out of its pulleys at the top of the loom.
+Trace the cable back through its pulleys in the Harness Pulley Sup- port and make sure that the cable is properly seated.
 Check the action of the Dobby Cable as well.
 Make sure that it moves easily up and down.
 If the Dobby Cable seems to bind, check for debris in the hole where it comes through the Dobby Top.
 You may need to use a very thin piece of wire to dislodge accumulated yarn dust or other debris.

-Symptom Possible Cause How to Fix It B) The heddles float; they are lifted upwards by the warp thread when you tension the warp and your shed is not even or not large enough.
+B.) The heddles float; they are lifted upwards by the warp thread when you tension the warp and your shed is not even or not large enough.
 1.)
-The tension in your warp is greater than the tension in the springs that hold the harnesses down.
-Take up a link or two in the chain that spans the Hamess Spring Levers for that particular hamess.
-Check the result and take-up more links if you feel you need more hold-down tension.
+The tension in your warp is greater than the tension in the springs that hold the har- nesses down.
+Take up a link or two in the chain that spans the Harness Spring Levers for that particular harness.
+Check the result and take-up more links if you feel you need more hold- down tension.
 Do not try to make all chains the same size.
-The size will depend on how much tension is required for each hamess depending again on the number of threads going through that hamess.
+The size will depend on how much tension is required for each harness depending again on the number of threads go- ing through that harness.
 C.) One or more harnesses that are supposed to raise don't.
 1.)
 Left treadle isn't being pressed all the way down.
 Concentrate on getting both treadles all the way through their travel.
 2.)
-Dobby arm out of adjustment.
+Dobby arm out of adjust- ment.
 Realign the dobby arm according to the assembly instructions.
 3.)
 Dobby cables out of finger slots.
 Rearrange the cables according to the assembly instructions.
-D.) Harnesses don't raise properly.
+D.) Harnesses don't raise prop- erly.
 1.)
 Harness cables have been hooked to the wrong harness.
 Rearrange the cables.
-2.)
 Chains from the spring levers have been hooked to the wrong harnesses.
 Rearrange the cables.
 3.)
 Copper hooks on the spring levers have been bent.
 Straighten the hooks with pliers.
-E) Harnesses jam up on each other.
+E.) Harnesses jam up on each other.
 1.)
-Heddles are not distrubuted evenly over the harness sticks.
+Heddles are not distrib- uted evenly over the harness sticks.
 Redistribute the heddles evenly on both sides from the center of the harness sticks.
 2.)
-Harness wire that connects the harness sticks has jumped out and got stuck in the heddles of the other harness.
-Pull the wire out, make sure it does not catch any heddles, and replace it to just connect the top and the bottom harness sticks.
-If you have a large number of extra heddles on each side, you might want to tie them in bundles to prevent getting caught by the harness wire.s
+Harness wire that con- nects the harness sticks has jumped out and got stuck in the heddles of the other har- ness.
+Pull the wire out, make sure it does not catch any heddles, and replace it to just connect the top and the bot- tom harness sticks.
+If you have a large number of extra heddles on each side, you might want to tie them in bundles to pre- vent getting caught by the harness wires.